statsig-io/docs/docs/integrations/data-connectors/rudderstack.md

 #### User IDs and Custom IDs

 Statsig automatically detects the `event` and `userID` fields that you log through your RudderStack events.
-If you're running an experiment with the user as your unit type, this userID should match the user identifer that you log with the Statsig SDK, for example when you expose the the user to a Statsig feature gate or experiment.
+If you're running an experiment with the user as your unit type, this userID should match the user identifer that you log with the Statsig SDK.

 If you're using a [custom ID](https://docs.statsig.com/guides/experiment-on-custom-id-types) as the unit type for your experiment, you can provide this identifier using the key `statsigCustomIDs` as part of the RudderStack `properties` field as shown below.